 Writing about Transgender People

 How you refer to a transgender person both in name and in pronouns should be sensitive to who they are or striving to become.
 Relationships with names are powerful.
 A name connotates identity.
 Using a person’s chosen name and gender pronouns supports their identity.
-Using a person’s deadname or referring to them with pronouns assigned at birth equates a disrespectful attempt to negate their identity.
+Using a person’s deadname or referring to them with pronouns assigned at birth equates to a disrespectful attempt to negate their identity.

 Unfortunately, in media reports about transgender people, the deadname is often used.
 Why is this information relevant in a news report?
 Even though we all know Caitlyn Jenner is a trans-woman, the media cannot resist using her deadname as if it were fresh news.
-Lady Gaga, Elton John, Whoopi Goldberg, Queen Latifah, Bruno Mars are only a few celebrities that changed their names.
+Lady Gaga, Elton John, Whoopi Goldberg, Queen Latifah, and Bruno Mars are only a few celebrities who changed their names.
 The media does not constantly remind us of their given names, as they do with transgender people.
 Do not follow the media’s example in your genealogical writing.

 Finally, be mindful to use the correct preferred pronouns.
-The subjective, objective and possessive pronouns are “he/him/his”, “she/her/hers”, or “they/them/theirs”.
+The subjective, objective, and possessive pronouns are “he/him/his,” “she/her/hers,” or “they/them/theirs.”
 Never use the pronoun associated with the sex assigned at birth.
 Even though these are called preferred pronouns, the term “preferred” does not mean optional in this case.

 The Gay & Lesbian Alliance Against Defamation (GLAAD) has two very helpful guides: